 Class # Description Insider?
-Impairment Treatment 1 Priority Tax Claims Priority of lien: §507(a)(8) Principal Owed: \$151,532.61 Total Claim: \$151,532.61 No No Class 1 consists of the unsecured priority tax claims of governmental units.
-The Debtor asserts that the Colorado Department of Revenue has a priority claim in the amount of \$41,345.18 and the Internal Revenue Service has a priority claim in the sum of \$110,187.43.
+Impairment Treatment 1 Priority Tax Claims Priority of lien: \$507(a)(8) Principal Owed: \$151,532.61 Total Claim: \$151,532.61 No No Class 1 consists of the unsecured priority tax claims of governmental units.
+The Debtor asserts that the Colorado Department of Revenue has a priority claim in the amount of \$41,345.18 and the Internal Revenue Service has a priority claim in the sum of \$185,134.07.
 The Allowed

-Priority Claims of the IRS and

-Colorado Department of

-Revenue shall bear interest at

-the rate of 3% per annum,

-beginning on the Effective

-Date, and shall each be paid in

-full on the first anniversary of

-the Effective Date from the

-Creditor Fund.
-Any general

-unsecured claim of any entity

-asserting a priority tax claim

-under this section, including

-any claims for penalties not

-related to actual pecuniary

-loss, shall be provided for

-pursuant to Class 3 of the Plan,

-unless subordinated by

-separate order of the Court.
+Priority Claims of the IRS and Colorado Department of Revenue shall bear interest at the rate of 6% per annum, beginning on the Effective of the Effective Date from the Creditor Fund.
+Any general unsecured claim of any entity asserting a priority tax claim under this section, including any claims for penalties not related to actual pecuniary loss, shall be provided for pursuant to Class 3 of the Plan, unless subordinated by separate order of the Court.